itsRoy04/blog/src/content/homepage/_index.md

 ---
 # Banner
 banner:
-  title: "The Ultimate Starter Template You Need To Start Your Next Project"
+  # title: "The Ultimate Starter Template You Need To Start Your Next Project"
+  title: "Love You Baby KONA❤"

+  content: "Whenever I’m with you, the only place I want to be is closer."
-  content: "Nextplate is a free starter template built with Next and TailwindCSS, providing everything you need to jumpstart your Next project and save valuable time."
+  # content: "Nextplate is a free starter template built with Next and TailwindCSS, providing everything you need to jumpstart your Next project and save valuable time."
   image: "/images/banner.png"
   button:
     enable: true